What is a contingent beneficiary?

 Your primary life insurance beneficiaries are first in line to receive your payout.
 Policyowners typically name their closest relatives and/or favorite organizations as their primary beneficiaries.
 But if all your primary beneficiaries have already died when you pass away, your designated contingent beneficiary will receive the payout instead.
 Just like with a primary beneficiary, you can name any person or organization as a contingent beneficiary, and you may have one or several.

-When you set contingent or secondary beneficiaries, you help the payout process move swiftly while keeping your benefit intact.
+When you establish contingent or secondary beneficiaries, you help the payout process move swiftly while keeping your benefit intact.
 Here's how the contingent beneficiary process works:

 - When you purchase your policy, choose at least one contingent beneficiary in addition to your primary beneficiaries.
-Update your beneficiaries as needed while your policy is still active.
+You may want to review your policy and update your beneficiaries every few years or when major life events occur.

 - When you pass away with an active policy, your insurer will reach out to the primary beneficiaries using the contact information you've provided.

-- If the insurer can confirm that all primary beneficiaries are no longer living, the insurer will move on to contacting your contingent beneficiaries.
+- If the insurer can confirm that all primary beneficiaries are no longer living, can't be found, or they turn down the death benefit proceeds, the insurer will move on to contacting your contingent beneficiaries.
 Those living will receive your death benefit as you've instructed in your policy.

-What happens if I don't have a contingent beneficiary?
+What happens if you don't have a contingent beneficiary?

 Pro tip:

-Naming minor children as beneficiaries, even contingent ones, may require you to select a custodian to manage the payout funds until the children come of age.
-Consult with a lawyer or financial advisor to determine the best options for your family before you name a child beneficiary.
+Naming minor children as beneficiaries, even contingent ones, may require you to select a custodian to manage the payout funds until the children are no longer minors.
+Consult with a lawyer or financial advisor to determine the best options for your family before you name a child as a beneficiary.

-Who should I name as my contingent beneficiaries?
+Who should you name as your contingent beneficiaries?

 While primary beneficiaries are typically those closest to you who would be most affected by your death, such as your spouse and any dependents, contingent beneficiaries might be further removed from you.
 However, they should still be individuals or organizations you'd entrust with your payout.